adamculpepper/pure-css-float-labels/README.md

-# float-label.css - Float Labels for Bootstrap4 (with Select2 support)
+# Float Labels for Bootstrap4 (with Select2 support)

 ## Features
 - Pure CSS only Float Label